hamidgasmi/training.computerscience.cloud.aws/README.md

 	- The Router has an interface in every subnet known as the "Subnet+1" address (is it the ENI?)
 	- The Route table isn't neither located in a specific AZ

-- Route choice: when multiple routes mach with traffic destination, the most Specific is chosen:
-	- A /32 route (a single IP address) will be chosen before...
-	- A /24 route before a /16, before the default route (0.0.0.0/0) and, before VPC CIDR

 - Types:
 	- Local Route:
 		- [ ] It's included in all route tables